juaneortiz1/SpringMvcCalculator/README.md

 #### Controller Layer
 The `CalculatorController` handles incoming HTTP requests, processes user inputs, and coordinates with the service layer to perform arithmetic operations.
 It manages sessions to maintain state across multiple user interactions.

-#### Service Layer
+#### Model Layer
-The `CalculatorService` encapsulates the core business logic of arithmetic operations (addition, subtraction, multiplication, division).
+The `Calculator` encapsulates the core business logic of arithmetic operations (addition, subtraction, multiplication, division).
 It ensures that calculations are performed accurately and efficiently.

 #### Session Management
 Spring Session is leveraged to manage user sessions securely.
 This ensures that each user interaction with the calculator is isolated and maintains its own calculation state.